SK53/indicia-docs/site-building/iform/modules/index.rst

 Drupal IForm Modules
 ====================

-The Drupal IForm module is provided with several submodules, described in the links below.
+The Drupal IForm module is provided with several submodules as well as some sibling modules extending its functionality.
+These are all described in the links below.

 .. toctree::